C.U.R.E. Clinics - Cote d'Ivoire

 Day 1: Your excursion begins as you depart on an overnight flight to Abidjan, Cote d’Ivoire.
-Land the afternoon of 3/10 and spend the day in Abidjan.
-Overnight at a local hotel.
+After you land in the afternoon, we will spend the day in Abidjan and the night at a local hotel.

 Day 2: Breakfast at the hotel.
 We’ll do some team introductions, sorting of supplies and then our partner will pick us up for the journey north to the Yomoussoukro region.

 Day 3: First day of Clinics!
 Immerse yourself in the gracious, underserved locals.

 Day 4: Second day of Clinics!
 You've got this.
 It’s been rewarding work thus far and you are getting to know Cote d’Ivoire, some of the health challenges and our hosts.